binarykitchen/videomail-for-ninja-forms/readme.txt

 * Do not save to media library when disabled

 *Change:*
-* Deliver unminified JS for easier debugging
+* Deliver un-minified JS for easier debugging

 = 4.0.10 (29 June 2023) =
 *Bugs:*